 - Certificate with CPPSEC3102 – Maintain operational safety and security of work environment

 - Certificate with CPPSEC3121 – Control persons using empty hand techniques AND

-- A current Provide first aid certificate HLTAID011
+- A current HLTAID011 Provide First Aid certificate

 These criteria are offered as a guideline for candidates to participate in the Baton course.
 The final responsibility regarding the ability to participate in course rests with the candidate.

 - Average fitness level and can stand for extended periods. (more than 40 minutes)

 - Adopt various positions safely and be able to rise unassisted whilst still maintaining control of the baton.